How Many Inches Are in 10 Centimeters? A practical guide to Metric-Imperial Conversions

 -

 Proportional Reasoning: For larger conversions, you can use proportional reasoning.
 If you know that 1 inch equals 2.54 centimeters, you can set up a proportion to convert other values.
-For example, to convert 20 centimeters to inches, you'd have:
+Here's one way to look at it: to convert 20 centimeters to inches, you'd have:

 1 inch / 2.54 cm = x inches / 20 cm